LmaoLover/LmaoBot/README.md

 done
 ```

-If your bot crashes a lot then get it together first.
+If your bot crashes too much then don't do this.

 ### Docker